salt-formulas/salt-formula-freeipa/README.rst

           command: /usr/bin/sss_ssh_authorizedkeys
           user: nobody

-Update DNS records using nsupdate:
+If you wish to update DNS records using nsupdate, add:

 .. code-block:: yaml